bertokattila/StockGame/README.md

 - **SellPositionActionListener**

-A custom event listener type that initiates the creation of a position from the associated stock.
+A custom event listener type that is responsible for selling a given stock.

 - **ShowStockChartActionListener**